mukundcs1611/mukundcs1611.github.io/README.md

 - Email: mukundcs1611@gmail.com

 ```markdown
 - If you didn't like the page ,you are welcome to make it better.
 Anyone?
 ```

+August 2025
+Now I introduce myself as a

+A technical lead with core strengths with microservices arch , kubernetes, AWS, Azure, AI/ML application programming .
+A seasoned professional with proven capability of ramping up projects and software from the start.